Sánchez, 4 relievers throw 4-hitter as Marlins blank Braves

 Freddie Freeman doubled off Nick Vincent with two outs in the eighth for Atlanta’s only extra-base hit.

-Fried had been the only current healthy member of Atlanta’s projected starting rotation.
+Fried had been the only healthy member of Atlanta’s projected starting rotation.
 Atlanta lost ace Mike Soroka for the remainder of the season to a torn right Achilles tendon, and the Braves’ starters began the day with a 5.49 ERA.
 Miami’s young starters rank fifth in the NL with a 3.94 mark.

 TRAINER’S ROOM

 Marlins: INF Jon Berti did not start after cutting his hand while bunting and leaving Monday’s game in the 10th inning.
-“We’re going to try to give him one day, maybe two,” manager Don Mattingly said.
+“We’re going to try to give him one day, maybe two,” Mattingly said.
 “We feel like we dodged a bullet there.”

 Braves: General manager Alex Anthopoulos said LHP Cole Hamels (triceps tendinitis) could make his first start of 2020 next week at Baltimore after throwing on Thursday at the alternate training site.
 Hamels impressed pitching coach Rick Kranitz when he threw batting practice for the first time on Sunday.
 It would be unusual to activate Hamels after so little preparation, but losing Fried to the IL adds urgency to the team’s need for rotation help.